Antioch University (San Francisco)

+Antioch College/West (later part of Antioch University West, San Francisco; or AUW), was a college and later university active from 1971 until 1989 and located in San Francisco, California, U.S..

+History

-Antioch College/West (later part of Antioch University West - San Francisco) (AUW) was located in San Francisco, California.
-Meetings among staff and students at Antioch College in Yellow Springs, OH began in about 1971 discussing the idea of a University Without Walls program in SF to be known as Antioch College/West.
+Meetings among staff and students at Antioch College in Yellow Springs, Ohio began in about 1971 discussing the idea of a University Without Walls program in San Francisco to be known as Antioch College/West.
 Antioch College/West was the precursor to programs that later included many campuses formed by Antioch University in San Francisco, California.
 It was one of many campuses formed by Antioch University, a national university, which had its genesis with Antioch College in Yellow Springs, Ohio in 1852.
 The San Francisco campus closed in July, 1989.
-The current campuses include Antioch University New England (Keene NH), Antioch University Midwest, (Yellow Springs, OH), Antioch University Los Angeles, Antioch University Santa Barbara and Antioch University Seattle.
-Antioch College was closed financial reasons effective June 30, 2008.
-On September 4, 2009, the college's assets were transferred to an independent corporation known as Antioch College Continuation Corporation (ACCC).
-ACCC reopened the College as an independent institution in the fall of 2011.
-It operates under the name "Antioch College" by virtue of a license from Antioch University.
+The current campuses include Antioch University New England (Keene, New Hampshire), Antioch University Midwest (Yellow Springs, Ohio), Antioch University Los Angeles, Antioch University Santa Barbara and Antioch University Seattle.